 Let’s start with some of the business dynamics.
 The Sales team would be able to adopt a new approach, become increasingly diverse and target customers that were previously out of reach and scope due to the restricted amount of available resources on-premise to support the new customers.
 Now that Telco-Corp-UK is hosting the customers within the Cloud, there is no longer this restriction, and so larger customers can be targeted all over the globe at an increased frequency.

-Responsibilities internally will also change, for example the Data Centre Manager will no longer have full visibility on the entire estate of infrastructure within Telco-Corp-UK.
+Responsibilities internally will also change.
+For example, the Data Centre Manager will no longer have full visibility on the entire estate of infrastructure within Telco-Corp-UK.
 This will now be a shared responsibility between the DC Manager and a Cloud Operations Manager (which is a role that will need to be defined, provisioned and recruited for).

-Telco-Corp-UK have essentially handed over a level of responsibility to the Cloud vendor who will now be responsible for the security, maintenance, power and cooling of the host hardware in the Cloud within the vendor’s Data Center.
+Telco-Corp-UK has essentially handed over a level of responsibility to the Cloud vendor who will now be responsible for the security, maintenance, power and cooling of the host hardware in the Cloud within the vendor’s Data Center.

 Business processes and procedures will need to be modified for almost every department as a change of this scale is likely to affect Service Delivery, Finance, Support, Development & Testing, Storage & Backup, Networks, Sales, Risk, Operations and even Human Resources.
 That is a lot of administration to take care of within each department.
-However, this rework of process and procedure should refine the method and help optimise their daily operations.
+However, this rework of process and procedure should refine the method and help optimize their daily operations.

 We know that the skill set of the team has some huge gaps if it intends to achieve the end goal.
-Training programs to upskill your existing workforce will be required, ideally as AWS Solution Architects, SysOps Administrators and DevOps Administrators.
+Training programs to upskill your existing workforce will be required, ideally as AWS Solution Architects, SysOps Administrators, and DevOps Administrators.
 This will allow the team to design, architect, deploy and manage network segmentation, database migrations, application deployment, and security services within the Cloud.